davidebasile/FORTE2016/README.md

 Initially, CAT only contained CATLib, thus CATLib was referred as CAT in [1].
 This repository contains a nucleus of the old version of CATLib, prior to its extension to variability [2], abstract synthesis [3], and its complete refactoring and improvement [4] .
-This repository contains other original functionalities that are not in the intersection with CATLib (e.g., AMPL models of weak agreement, branching condition, mixed choice checking).
+This repository contains other original functionalities that are not in the intersection with CATLib (e.g., AMPL models of weak agreement, weak liability, mixed choice checking).

 References: